saddam0091/saddam0091/README.md

 I love to work that challenges me to learn something new.
 To meet the challenges, I do research online, read blog posts, watch tutorials.
 This procedure helps me to go forward with the new techniques and technologies.
 And I am very passionate about Web Development.

-Skills: JS / HTML / CSS / SASS / Bootstrap / jQuery
+Skills: HTML / CSS / JavaScript / SASS / SCSS / Bootstrap / jQuery
+CMS(Theme / Template Customization): WordPress, Webflow